After-School Activities Can Fuel Your Kids' Passions

 1. Present opportunities to your kids.

 This is a no-brainer—but not necessarily simple.
-You don’t want to overload your child’s schedule, so be selective with activities and mindful of your budget and time limitations.
-(My motto is to never sign up for something I don’t want to drive to!)
-I recommend one sport at a time—no need to burn them out when they’re young—and another sort of activity, such as dance or music lessons, a youth group, or a service organization.
-In addition, vacations can provide excellent opportunities to expose your children to things they may want to pursue in later years, such as surfing, fishing, or snowboarding.
+You don’t want to overload your child’s schedule; so be selective with activities and mindful of your budget and time (my motto is never sign up for something you don’t want to drive to!).
+I recommend one sport at a time—no need to burn them out when they’re young—and another sort of activity, such as dance or music lessons, a youth group or a service organization.
+In addition, vacations can provide excellent opportunities to expose your children to things they may want to pursue in later years, such as surfing, fishing or snowboarding.

 2. Encourage your kids to not give up.

 It’s human nature to give up when the first thrill of a new activity wanes.
 Children don’t yet know that if they keep going, they’ll be rewarded.
 It’s our job to teach them.
 Pushing through the difficult phase of acquiring a new skill isn’t fun for any of us, but how happy we are when we get to the other side!

 Be your children’s cheerleader, encouraging them to get back up on the pogo stick, practice the piano for 10 more minutes or finish that friendship bracelet.
 Use a timer, rewards, hugs and your own creativity to help them learn the art of perseverance so their particular interests and strengths can take root and grow.

 Here, the two sides of caring come together.
 When you help your children discover their passions in life, it’s not just for their sake, but also for the sake of others.
 Just about anything can be used for good, whether it’s making paper airplanes, doing math, taking care of pets or studying bugs.